- Who is Navitas?

 - Contacting your Supervisory Authority

-NAVITAS LIMITED PROTECTING YOUR PRIVACY
+NAVITAS PTY LTD PROTECTING YOUR PRIVACY

-If you have any questions or concerns about our use of your personal information, then please contact us using the contact details provided at the bottom of this Privacy Notice.
+If you have any questions or concerns about our use of your personal information, please contact us using the contact details provided at the bottom of this Privacy Notice.

 This Privacy Notice explains the categories of personal data we may collect about you, it also explains the purpose of processing your data and how we keep it safe.

 For your convenience we have split the information into manageable sections which we hope will answer any questions you have but if not, please do get in touch with us, details are shown in the contact section of this notice.
-Add link to the section below

 Who is Navitas?